noahc3/Homebrew-Guide/usingcfw/manualchoiupgrade.rst

 **If anything goes wrong during this guide, you can always restore this backup with Hekate and restart**

-1. Enter RCM and send the *"hekate-ctcaer-4.8.bin"** payload
+1. Enter RCM and send the *"hekate-ctcaer-4.9.1.bin"** payload **while holding Vol-** to skip autoboot and enter the menu
 2. In Hekate, select **'Tools > Backup > Backup eMMC BOOT0/1'**

     * Use Volume +/- to change menu selection and Power to select an option.